SMotaal/conres/specs/Concepts.md

 <ul>

-**`1.b.1.` Test Forme** — an "imposed" sheet containing one or more test elements.
+**`1.b.1.` Test Form** — an "imposed" sheet containing one or more test elements.

-- From the producer side, test elements will usually be "arranged" according to the measurement and/or capture requirements, with clear instructions for handling by the operator, where it is important to clearly mark enclosing areas with test images, intended for reliable processing and sampling.
+- From the producer side, test elements will usually be "arranged or imposed" according to the measurement and/or capture requirements, with clear instructions for handling by the operator, where it is important to clearly mark enclosing areas with test images, intended for reliable processing and sampling.

 - From the operator side, sheets will usually be "labeled", "trimmed" and "collated" following instructions and marked enclosing areas.

+Would it help to spcifically explain the difference between Test Form and Test Chart?
+I am still confused.

 **`1.b.2.` Test Chart** — trimmed sheet(s) containing individual or sequential test area _normally_ intended for measurement by specialized equipment that often rely on track marks for alignment and positioning.